uio-bmi/immuneML/docs/source/quickstart.rst

         refit_optimal_model: false # whether to retrain the model on the whole dataset after optimizing hyperparameters
         store_encoded_data: false  # whether to store intermediate encoded data files (increases disk usage)

-After the YAML specification has been saved to a file (for example: quickstart.yaml), it can be uploaded to Galaxy, and the file will appear as a new history element.
+Save the YAML specification to a local file (for example: quickstart.yaml), and upload it to Galaxy.
+The file will appear as a new history element.

 .. image:: _static/images/galaxy/galaxy_upload_data.png
    :alt: upload data Galaxy